30 Fun & Free Things to do in Austin

 The 360 Bridge, also known as the Percy V. Pennybacker Jr. Bridge, is a popular place for photographers.

-To get the best shot looking down on to the bridge, park your car on the northwest side and take the very short hike to the viewpoint.
+To get the best shot on the bridge, park your car on the northwest side and take the very short hike to the viewpoint.

-For more photography tips, check out our guide to Austin’s best photo spots.
+Check out our guide to Austin’s best photo spots for more photography tips.

 Free Yoga in Austin